AllenNeuralDynamics/.github/.github/docs/Tag.md

 **Description:**

-This workflow automatically bumps the project version, updates version references in source and metadata files, commits the changes, and creates a new Git tag.
+This workflow extracts the current version from a Python package's `__init__.py` file (as defined in `pyproject.toml`), creates a Git tag with that version, and pushes it to the repository.
 It is designed to be triggered via `workflow_call` and supports customizable default branches.

 **Created By:** AIND Scientific Computing